We may earn money when you click our links. Learn more

 Final take

-If you’re looking to break away from expensive cable sports packages to get your sports fix, fuboTV benefits you the most.
+If you’re looking to break away from expensive cable sports packages to get your sports fix, Fubo benefits you the most.
 Your housemates likely won’t be disappointed with the popular entertainment channels, but the lack of ABC and other Disney-owned networks puts a damper on your binge-watching options.

 That said, it’s an expensive option if your primary focus isn’t on the games.
-Most people will probably enjoy the extra entertainment channels offered by other livestreaming service providers, all of which price their packages cheaper than fuboTV.
+Most people will probably enjoy the extra entertainment channels offered by other livestreaming service providers, all of which price their packages cheaper than Fubo.

-fuboTV FAQ
+Fubo FAQ

-How can I watch fuboTV?
+How can I watch Fubo?

-How much is fuboTV?
+How much is Fubo?

-Can I watch fuboTV on the go?
+Can I watch Fubo on the go?

 Not exactly.
 You’ll see only the networks specific to your area, except for those provided in the add-on upgrade packages.
 Your service is based on your ZIP code.